 Whether you are considering a backup power system, want to add another electric circuit, or are going to install a new appliance, it is important to understand the home’s electrical wiring basics and applicable codes.

 The article 210.12 additionally requires special arc-fault circuit interrupters (AFCI) for most types of rooms.
 Of course, if you don’t do any changes, you are not required to upgrade, but if you modify, replace, or extend any branch-circuit, you are supposed to add an AFCI either at the beginning of that branch or at its first outlet.

 Why, you may ask, do we need a 3-wire configuration?
 Would not a single 120V bus be enough?
 The case is, a standard wall outlet NEMA 5-15R is rated to 15A.
 Hence, the maximum power you can draw from such an outlet is 15×120=1800 volt-amps.
-Moreover, for continuous loads, NEC® recommends to limits the current on receptacles to 80%.
+Moreover, for continuous loads, NEC® recommends limiting the current on receptacles to 80%.
 Therefore, steady state current should be less than 12A (which corresponds to 120×12=1440 VA).